Those Games

 The series is a parody of mobile game advertisements that often depict fake minigames that are usually not representative of the actual game once downloaded.
 Those Games compiles the minigames typically seen in such advertisements and brings them to fruition in fully-realized levels.
 All of the game modes utilize stick figures to depict various characters.

 Gameplay

 Those Games and Those Games 2 each consist of 250 levels across five different game modes, each based on various minigames depicted in mobile game advertisements.
-After each level, the player is ranked on a three-star ranking system based on time taken to complete the level, which go towards increasing the players IQ rating and unlocking further levels.
+After each level, the player is ranked on a three-star ranking system based on time taken to complete the level, which go towards increasing the player's IQ rating and unlocking further levels.
 Achievements are earned based on completing all levels in a game-set, and by getting three stars on each level.
 Coins earned from the game allows players to unlock titles and plates for their customizeable nameplate, used for online leaderboards.
 Those Games Extreme has 155 levels (including tutorial levels) consisting of more challenging versions of minigames featured in previous entries.